observeinc/linux-host-configuration-scripts/README.md

-# Configuration script for Linux
+# Configuration script for Linux [Legacy]

+---

+***This content is being deprecated in favor of [Host Quick Start Integration](https://docs.observeinc.com/en/latest/content/integrations/host/quickstart.html) and will be removed in a future release.***

+---

 ## Assumptions:
 - Assumes user running script can use passwordless sudo
 - Assumes Ubuntu, Debian, Amazon Linux, CentOS, or Red Hat